More Like This

 What if the numbers are already over the limit?

-The portal notified about this policy change through emails sent to all relevant firms.
-There are companies, however, that already exceed the percentages mentioned above.
-Under such conditions, Qiwa allows the establishments to keep their employees and renew their visas as required.
-Even so, the company would not be permitted to employ any more people of that particular nationality.
+The portal notified all relevant firms about this policy change through emails.
+However, some companies already exceed the percentages mentioned above.
+Under such conditions, Qiwa allows establishments to keep their employees and renew their visas as required.
+Even so, the company would not be permitted to employ any more people of that particular nationality.ย ย

 This is a rather positive update for most employers.
-Earlier, the owners of private firms could not issue visas or transfer services to employees if they had exceeded the percentage specified for each nationality in the system.
+Earlier, private firm owners could not issue visas or transfer services to employees if they exceeded the percentage specified for each nationality in the system.ย ย

 A glitch in the matrix?

 It seems, however, that the portal is facing some sort of snag.
-Private establishments have outlined an error coming up on the Qiwa portal when requested for hiring or transfer of services.
-It says:
+Private establishments have outlined an error coming up on the Qiwa portal when a request for hiring or transfer of services is made.
+It says:ย

 It would be an excellent service to private institutions and their employees if this error were explored further.
 It needs resolving since it is now causing people to worry.